AshHuHK/RFMfold/readme.md

 2.  **Generate Probability Matrices**

     For each base model (`method1`, `method2`, etc.), run its prediction on your entire training and validation datasets.
 Save each output as a 2D probability matrix in `.npy` format.
 The filename of the `.npy` file must match the name of the corresponding sequence file.
+For rnafm predictions, run
+    ```
+    python run_fm_ss.py --input_dir ./my_fasta_files/
+    ```
+results will be save in ss_fea/rnafm, change the fm weights if needed.

-3.  **Configure the Training Script**
+4.  **Configure the Training Script**

     Open the `pl_train.py` script and locate the `DATA_CONFIG` dictionary.
 Update the directory paths to point to your datasets and feature locations.